Battle of Geel

 The Battle of Geel, also known as the Battle of the Geel Bridgehead, was a battle between British and German troops near Geel (Gheel) in Belgium.
 It occurred between 8 and 23 September 1944 and was one of the largest and bloodiest battles to occur during the first phase of the Liberation of Belgium.

 Battle

 The first phase of the fighting took place at the Albert Canal, south of Geel, on 7 September.
 On the German side of the Canal was Kampfgruppe Dreyer of the 85th Infantry Division on its way to be reinforced with two Luftwaffe Regiments.

 On 8 September, the 50th (Northumbrian) Division attacked across the canal.
 The 69th Brigade crossed over and later that evening the 151st Brigade had established a bridgehead.
 The Germans counterattacked repeatedly but by morning on the 9th the two bridgeheads were connected which allowed armoured cars to cross over.
-By evening on the 9th, a Bailey bridge allowed the Sherman tanks of the Sherwood Rangers Yeomanry to also cross.
+By evening on the 9th, a Bailey bridge allowed the Sherman tanks of the Sherwood Rangers Yeomanry to also cross on the morning of the 10th.